- Plug-and-play 6-axis robot arm

 Different regional markets will have fluctuating demand and supply.
 Therefore, you’ll need to test the pricing in your market to find the optimum level.
 We’d recommend experimenting with $2-5,000 per day for private events and $3-8,000 per day for corporate events.

-What photo booth apps can be used with the OrcaVue GlamBot?
+What photo booth apps can be used with the OrcaVue Glambot?

 At the moment, we mostly use SnapPic.
-That said, any app that can work with a GoPro and start an OrcaVue 360 platform should be able to start the Glambot, although the level of customization and integration would vary.
+That said, any app that can work with a GoPro and start an OrcaVue 360 platform should be able to start the OrcaVue Glambot, although the level of customization and integration would vary.
 These apps include: SnapPic, the Glambot.App, TouchPix and Gruvy.
 Plans are in the works to add our extended protocol to SnapPic, Glambot.app and Curator.
 This will allow selection of moves and greater control of the robot directly from within the app.